bgamari/ghc-wiki-import/building/running-no-fib.md

 See `mk/opts.mk`.
 The default is `mode=norm`.

-## Some tips on measuring performance
+## Other tips on measuring performance